What is Cloudrun?

 How does your hardware compare with industry-standard supercomputers?

 Our processors are latest generation and typically a few years ahead of industry-standard supercomputers.
 This is because classic HPC systems are very large and update hardware only every 3-5 years.
 While Cloudrun does not aim to be a replacement for those systems, we provide faster and more cost-effective solution with state-of-the-art hardware and flexibility of the cloud.

 We currently offer free email support to all Cloudrun users.
 We also often get on video calls to discuss your specific needs and plan projects.

 If you need dedicated scientific support and consulting for your weather, wave, or ocean modeling needs, or you want to set up and run WRF on your own system, please reach out at firstname.lastname@example.org.

 The Cloudrun Team

 Cloudrun was founded by Milan Curcic and Josh Noe.
 Milan is a meteorologist and oceanographer with expertise in High Performance Computing (HPC) and Earth system model development.
 Josh is a computer scientist with expertise in designing and building complex full-stack systems and user interfaces.

 How to best reach us?

-If you need help with using Cloudrun or experience an issue with the platform, the best way to reach us is by email at email@example.com, or by phone at +1 (760) 853-1067.
-Keep in mind that we currently don't have a dedicated phone support.
-If we can't pick up, please leave us a message and we will get back to you as soon as we can.
+If you need help with using Cloudrun or experience an issue with the platform, the best way to reach us is by email at email@example.com.